sevkioruc/docs/docs/example use cases/school-calender.md

 ```

-Self describes student itself as a user and teacher represents the teacher that student take class from.
+**self** describes student itself, and **teacher** represents the teacher that students take a class from.

 #### class entity

-Class entity has only one relation, which is ``member``.
+The class entity has only one relation, which is ``member``.
 It represents the member of the class.
-Basically, students that taking that spesific class.
+Basically, students whom taking that specific class.

 ```perm
 entity class {